 Do You Need a Car in Iceland?

-A famous saying goes that “A trip to Iceland is a trip to the center of the Earth,” but do you need a car in Iceland when you reach there?
+A famous saying goes, “A trip to Iceland is a trip to the center of the Earth,” but do you need a car in Iceland when you reach there?

-Well, you can travel with and without a car in the country with relative ease.
-The need for a vehicle will primarily be determined by your travel preferences.
+You can easily travel in the country with or without a car.
+Your travel preferences will primarily determine the need for a vehicle.
 There could be several reasons you would want to take a car.

-If you are on a short trip and want to make the most out of your tour, exploring Iceland with a car might seem like the best option.
+If you are on a short trip and want to make the most of your tour, exploring Iceland with a car might be the best option.
 Also, if you are traveling with kids or a family member with a disability, a vehicle will make your tour much more convenient.

 However, living in Iceland without a car is possible because you have other options for traveling across this tiny country.